winter477/apple-browsers/doc-bot/feature-flags.md

 #endif
 ```

-See `analytics-patterns.mdc` for pixel firing patterns and `configuration-management.mdc` for advanced configuration management.
+See `analytics-patterns.md` for pixel firing patterns and `configuration-management.md` for advanced configuration management.